robynverrinder/docs/newcomers-guide.md

 ## Sample work flows

 A very simple sample workflow is described below, which should serve as an easy/friendly way to get started with Git.
 When you're comfortable with this and want to contribute to a project in the "proper" way (which can be different for each repository!) learn about [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) or [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) work flows.
 (Note: no need to actually install git flow, you can just type out the commands).
+A barebones workflow / git cheatsheet can be found [here](https://github.com/African-Robotics-Unit/docs/blob/main/git-cheatsheet.md).

 ### Visual Studio Code